djmikejr/EdgewarePlusPlus/README.md

 •*Speaking of default images, the splash screen and icons have been changed to shiny new ones! (why? answer is below in the FAQ!)*

+•*Backend has been rewritten and simplified for easier developer editing*

+•*Booru downloader has been updated*

+•*Replace Images now saves backups of images replaced*

 ## Planned Additions

 Planned additions, as well as currently known issues, can now be found on the [issues page](https://github.com/araten10/EdgewarePlusPlus/issues).